exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 ## Definitions

 The definitions from the [general description of consensus algorithm](consensus.md) are used.

-In the following description, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.
+In particular, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.

 ### Pool of Unconfirmed Transactions